|

 TOY DIGGER ARMS |

-arms, which were a pretty good length for the smaller center scoops.
-Not
+a pretty good length for the smaller center scoops.
+Not that strong, but

-that strong, but then they didnt have to push any REAL dust - or so we thought.
+then they didnt have to push any REAL dust - or so we thought.
+I put some

-I put some tiny wheels low down at the back so you wouldnt see them, to
+tiny wheels low down at the back so you wouldnt see them, to prevent the

 |